 LING 1330/2330 Introduction to Computational Linguistics

-DescriptionThis is a course designed to introduce students who have been exposed to linguistics to real-world applications of computational linguistics.
-The students will first learn the fundamentals of how computers are used to represent and process textual and spoken information.
+DescriptionThis course aims to introduce students who have been exposed to linguistics to real-world applications of computational linguistics and natural language processing.
+Students will first learn the fundamentals of how computers are used to represent and process textual and spoken information.
 They will then be introduced to the challenges of real-world language engineering problems and learn how they are handled with the latest language technologies.
 The topics include: spell-checking, machine translation, part-of-speech tagging, parsing, document classification, and corpus building and exploration.
 Students will be given hands-on training on the basics of text processing using Python and will have a chance to work with NLTK, a popular natural language processing application suite.
 This course is designed specifically for students in the humanities; computer science majors (who are not linguists) are encouraged to take CS 1671 or CS 1571 instead.

 PrerequisitesIntro-level linguistics and basic Python knowledge are required: LING 1000 "Introduction to Linguistics" and CS 0012 "Introduction to Computing for the Humanities" (or an equivalent class, grade B or above).
 Having Python programming as a prerequisite, instead of learning in-class, frees up valuable class time to explore more computational linguistic topics and to focus more on linguistic motivations.
 Linguistics majors and grad students very much remain as the target audience of this course.